Adriano-7/Packman/docs/README.md

 >- **Loading map from file** - map is loaded from file thus allowing different maps to be used
 >- **Resetting map** - after pacman collects all coins of the map, the coins and powerUps get reset back to how they were in the start of the level

-## PLANNED FEATURES
-All planned features were implemented.

 ## DESIGN

 >> ### GUI